MUSE - Precision Audio Control: Convolution

 • MUSE - Precision Audio Control

-MUSE - Precision Audio Control (DSP) gives you tools that can potentially create loud or damaging sounds.
-Begin by experimenting at low volume levels until you are confident that your settings produce the desired effect.
-If you experience unwanted ...
+DSP Engine gives you tools that can create loud or potentially damaging sounds.
+Experiment at low volume levels until you are confident that things are all right.
+If in doubt, ask for help.
+Getting Started Each zone has its own, independently ...

 • MUSE - Precision Audio Control: Accessing the MUSE suite